basondole/open/talkToUs/README.md

 # talkToUs

-> As in network devices saying "talk to us"
+> As in devices saying "talk to us"

 Talk to us allows a user to send commands to remote devices via SSH.
 User has a flexibility of sending a single command or multiple commands or better yet refer commands from a text file.